kothariabhi/MongoDB-ShowDBsLike/README.md

 # ShowDBLike-MongoDB
 Adding the ShowDBsLike function in your users .mongorc.js file enables you to display databases name which contains a particular string.
+It works similar to MySQL's ( show databases like '%%' ).

 Installation / Configuration: